beginner-corp/docs.begin.com/src/shared/docs/en/guides/quickstart.md

+# Welcome!

+> ⏱ This guide should require less than 5 minutes

-Alright, let's dive in!
-Getting started with Begin only takes a few minutes.
+Getting started building with Begin is remarkably fast and simple.

+Once you're finished with this guide, you'll be ready to build and scale just about any kind of web application, API, or site with speed, ease, and grace.

-First, let's review what you need to start building with Begin.
+First let's review what you need to get going.

 ## Prerequisites

+While guide assumes general familiarity with such things as text editors, terminal interfaces, git, and basic software development in JS with Node.js, you do not need to be a CTO to use Begin (or this guide)!

-### tl;dr
+### tl;dr, you'll need:
+- A (free) GitHub account
-- macOS, Windows, or Linux
+- Any computer running macOS, Windows, or Linux, with:
-- Node.js 8.10(+)
+  - Node.js 10
   - NPM 6.x
-- GitHub account

 ### Platforms: macOS, Windows, and Linux